Myrna Wolff

 Photo: Thilo Stracke

-The time that followed was characterized by close collaboration with Andreas Kleinert.
-In 2022 she earned the German Film Award for her decidedly conceptual black-and-white vision for Kleinert's biopic LIEBER THOMAS.
-In 2017 she was acknowledged by the German Academy for Television (DAFF) for her work on his film HEDDA.
+The years that followed were marked by a close collaboration with Andreas Kleinert.
+In 2022, she received the German Film Award for her rigorously conceived black-and-white visual world in Kleinert’s biopic LIEBER THOMAS.
+Earlier, in 2017, she was honored by the German Television Academy (DAfF) for her work on his film HEDDA.

-One of her current works includes THE BILLION DOLLAR CODE (Netflix, 2021) and LUDEN (Amazon, 2023), for this she recreated legendary St. Pauli of the 80s at the Bavaria Studios in Munich.
+Her recent credits include THE BILLION DOLLAR CODE (Netflix, 2021), UNFAMILIAR (Netflix, 2026), and LUDEN (Amazon, 2023).
+For LUDEN, she recreated the legendary St. Pauli district of the 1980s at Bavaria Studios in Munich.

 German PDFde